datacarpentry/openrefine-socialsci/setup.md

 ---

 > ## Data
-> You need to download the data for the lesson:
+> You need to download the data for the lesson.
->
-> 1. Download the
+> Download the
 >    [data]({{site.baseurl}}/data/Moz_SAFI_Survey_Final_results.csv)
 >    and move the file to your Desktop.
 >